What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 Why FAPT Matters

 The Family Assessment and Planning Team is not a mere meeting.
 It's a bridge - connecting families to resources, agencies to one another, and plans to funding.
-By having all parties at the table, FAPT prevents families from begging different systems for help.
+By bringing all parties to the table, FAPT prevents families from having to beg different systems for help.

 Most importantly, families are not mere participants - they are partners.
 The team process depends on you: your understanding, your advocacy, and your insight into your child's needs.